Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Numerical examples

 We demonstrate our methodology on a seven-dimensional hybrid Rosenbrock distribution.
 This distribution was originally constructed as a generalization of the 2D Rosenbrock distribution for the purposes of testing sampling schemes \cite{pagani2022n}.
 The density is defined as

 where $\mu, y_{j,i} \in \R$, $a,b_{j,i}$ are strictly positive, and the dimension of the problem is $d = (n_1 - 1)n_2 +1$.
 We choose $n_1 = 4$, $n_2 = 2$, $\mu = 1$, $a = 30$, and $b_{j,i} = 20$ for all $(j,i)$.
 It is important to note that the discrete-time stochastic process that ULA produces for this density is transient, as the drift of the resulting SDE has a cubic term.
 This phenomenon is well-documented and so ULA cannot be used to reliably produce samples \cite{casella2011stability}.
 While a perfect transport map is able to alleviate this problem, an approximate map may not be able to eliminate all the higher order terms, which may cause the stochastic process generated by TMULA to be transient.
-Moreover, the transient problem is sometimes made worse by TMULA since as the Markov chains are able to sample from the tails of the distribution more frequently, where the chain will diverge.
 To solve this problem, for this example we use the split-step implicit Langevin algorithm, which is an implicit algorithm.
 A deterministic implicit Euler step is first performed before noise from the discretized Brownian motion is added.
 See \cite{mattingly2002ergodicity} for details about this method.
 In Equation \ref{eq:splitstep} we show how we incorporate the implicit scheme with \texttt{TMULA}.
 We refer to this resulting implicit scheme as TMUILA.

 where $H_i(Y^k) = \left[\frac{\partial^2 S_i}{\partial y_1 \partial y_i}, \cdots, \frac{\partial ^2S_i}{\partial y_d\partial y_i} \right]^\top$, where $\xi^{k+1}\sim \mathcal{N}(0,\mathbf{I})$.